 The classic Moscow mule recipe calls for vodka, lime juice and ginger beer.

 Moscow mule cocktails are usually served in copper mugs called “Moscow mule mugs.”
-They are usually copper or copper-coated metal, but either way — they keep the drink ice cold.
+They are usually copper or copper-coated metal, but either way — they keep the

 The pear mule, the apple cider mule and the yule mule (made with cranberry juice or pomegranate juice) are always big hits whenever I serve them to friends.
 I also really enjoyed this pumpkin spice mule I made in the fall — the pumpkin spice syrup was a perfect pairing with spicy ginger beer.